Open-Community-Building/community.hooks/cognee_sprint_2025_04_22.md

 The hope here is that by setting up a stage for a query, a knowledge graph can help selecting the relevant documents for queries and respond accurately.

-During the sprint I could get it to work on on our GEX44 Hetzner servera for a minimal project.
+During the sprint I could get it to work on on our GEX44 Hetzner server for a minimal project.
 I want to revisit my notes here to try it out on the Heidelberg city council documents.

 Council Analytics: